201 Elizabeth Street

 Sydney: (02) 9261 4555

-To convict you of a false accusations charge, the police must prove each of the following matters beyond a reasonable doubt:
+To convict you of making a False Accusation, the prosecution must prove each of the following matters beyond a reasonable doubt:

-Section 10 for a false accusations charge: avoiding a criminal record.
+Section 10: avoiding a criminal record.
 Normally, when you plead guilty to a criminal offence, the court imposes a penalty and records a conviction.
 If the court records a conviction, you will have a criminal record.
 However, if we can convince the court not to convict you, there will be no penalty of any type and no criminal record.
 In all criminal cases, the court has the discretion not to convict you, but to give you a Section 10 dismissal instead.
 Read more.

 If you suspect that you may be under investigation, or if you have been charged with an offence, it is vital to get competent legal advice as early as possible.
 Our lawyers are highly specialised in criminal law and will be able to guide you through the process while dealing with the various authorities related to your matter.